 Sports and recreational activities are also a significant cause of TBI, especially among young people.
-The activities associated with the greatest number of emergency department visits for TBI include bicycling, football, playground activities, basketball, and soccer.3
+The Centers for Disease Control and Prevention offers tips for preventing brain injury when playing various sports.

-In the military, the leading causes of TBI are bullets, fragments, blasts, falls, motor vehicle crashes, and assaults.4
+In the military, the leading causes of TBI are bullets, fragments, blasts, falls, motor vehicle crashes, and assaults.2

 Some causes of TBI are avoidable.
 The list below offers some ways to help prevent TBI.